huettner94/skyrim-adventure-game/reference-guide.md

       1. shuffle the dungeon deck and the discard pile together
 5. If you need to draw from a dungeon deck, but the deck is empty. if the discard pile is not empty: reshuffle it as if it was the end of the game turn

+## Enchantment

+1. Can be applied to weapons, items or armor
+2. Enchantment of the same type can stack (as in you can have multiple of the same type)
+   1. A few enchantments do not make sense to be stacked.
+In this case when drawing enchantments then redraw

 ## `Enchant an item` keyword

 1. Treat this as an enchant action on the market without the cost for the first (or first two in case of Enchanting) card drawn